m13253/danmaku2ass/README.md

                         Duration of comment display
   -p HEIGHT, --protect HEIGHT
-                        Reserve blank on the bottom of the stage -r, --reduce          Reduce the amount of danmakus if stage is full
+                        Reserve blank on the bottom of the stage -r, --reduce          Reduce the amount of comments if stage is full
 ```

 FAQ